10. Working with Audio Events

 And while we can call the clip our "musical atom," science tells us that atoms are made up of even smaller pieces and particles.
 In this chapter and the next, we will discuss the audio events and note events that clips are made of.
 (Whenever we refer to the "musical content" of clips, we are referring to the same audio events and notes.)

 We have already examined the various capabilities for manipulating whole clips, whether they are Arranger clips (see The Inspector Panel on Arranger Clips) or Launcher clips (see Launcher Clip Parameters).
 By using the Detail Editor Panel, we will begin working at the event level and seeing what tools are available to us at this deepest level of musical arrangement.
-And once we couple that interface with the Inspector Panel, most of the editing options and optimized workflows offered by Bitwig Studio will now be at our fingertips.
+Then we'll examine keyboard editing workflows, audio event-specific functions, and seeing how all this connects to the Inspector Panel, putting everything for audio right under our fingertips.

 So let us begin the detail work of creating and preparing music.
 Next stop: audio events.